unrealwork/atsd-use-cases/IRSTaxFilings/README.md

 ## Summary

-By normalizing the raw data collected by IRS we're observing the following percentage changes for the 2017/16 filing season.
+By normalizing the raw data collected by IRS these percentage changes are observed for the 2017/16 filing season.

 | Case | 2017/2016 Year-on-Year Change, %   |
 |------|-------:|